Battle of Salt River: Background

 After winning the Battle of Diu in the Indian Ocean, Almeida sailed for Portugal in December 1509 and reached Table Bay near the Cape of Good Hope, where the Garcia, Belém and Santa Cruz dropped anchor late February 1510, to replenish water.
-There they encountered the local indigenous people, the ǃUriǁʼaekua Khoikhoi clan.
+There they encountered the local indigenous people, the ǃUriǁʼaekua Khoikhoi abaThwa/Khwe nation.
 After friendly trade with the ǃUriǁʼaekua, a group of 12 or 13 of the crew members visited their nearby village, situated in modern-day Observatory or Mowbray.

 Accounts differ on what happened in the ǃUriǁʼaekua village over whether the Portuguese started hostilities by attempting to steal cattle or the ǃUriǁʼaekua attempted to steal items from the Portuguese.
 The Portuguese were chased from the village back to their ships, whereupon they begged Almeida to take revenge.
 The Portuguese officers debated at length on whether to take retaliatory action, and Almeida eventually agreed to conduct a punitive raid the next morning.

 The 16th century Portuguese historian Gaspar Correa blames the Portuguese sailors for starting the altercation in the village and notes that the ǃUriǁʼaekua were likely already wary of the Portuguese presence, worrying that they might establish themselves in the area.
 Almeida stated before the battle that in his opinion his own men were likely to blame for causing the hostilities.